RealTayy/slice-revealer/README.md

 instance.goPhase("start")
 ```

 And that's it!
-For more in-depth information on customizing your Slice Revealer refer to the [Initialization](https://github.com/RealTayy/slice-revealer#initialization) section below.
+For more in-depth information on customizing your Slice Revealer refer to the [**Initialization**](https://github.com/RealTayy/slice-revealer#initialization) section below.
-For a basic example head over this [CodePen](https://codepen.io/maiCoding/pen/JeJEXr).

 # Documentation
 ## Initialization